|

 Tom Mirisola

-American Made Banjo Co., Inc.
+American Made Banjo Company

-on getting just the sound I wanted to hear from a banjo.
+"Tom worked with me on getting just the sound I wanted to hear from a banjo.
 I played my Gibson Granada for 18 years, but it went in the closet after I played my new KK-11 for ten minutes.
 It's still there.
 Tom keeps finding ways to improve the banjo while staying with the tradition.
 I can't wait to see what he comes up with next!"

-involved in a number of influential Northeast bluegrass bands, including the Jersey Travelers (1979-1984), WayStation (1992-2000), The Bogus Family (1995-2001) and his current bands, Adam Dewey and Crazy Creek (1995-97 and 2002-present) and Southern Rail (1985-1989 and 2005- present).
+Richard Stillman has been playing bluegrass banjo for over thirty years.
+He has founded or been involved in a number of influential Northeast bluegrass bands, including the Jersey Travelers (1979-1984), WayStation (1992-2000), The Bogus Family (1995-2001) and his current bands, Adam Dewey and Crazy Creek (1995-97 and 2002-present) and Southern Rail (1985-1989 and 2005- present).
 He has additional studio recording credits with other New England folk and rock artists.
 Mr. Stillman was New Jersey banjo champion in 1983 and the 2002 and 2003 New England banjo champion.
 He is a six-time winner of the annual banjo contest held at Lowell, Massachusetts (1985-1995), where he has given the bluegrass banjo workshop every year since 1996.
 Waystation, a band he founded, was a member of the Massachusetts Arts Council Touring Roster and winner of the 1994 Northeast Regional championship of the Pizza Hut International Bluegrass Showdown.
 Mr. Stillman has performed with bluegrass bands on stages including the Grey Fox Bluegrass Festival, the Thomas Point Beach bluegrass festival and Boston's First Night.

 Mr. Stillman has been a regular on the faculty of Banjo Camp North in Groton, Massachusetts for three years.
 He has taught workshops and beginning and intermediate bluegrass banjo classes for the Boston Bluegrass Union, teaches banjo as an adjunct faculty member at Phillips Academy in Andover, MA, and has many years of experience teaching private students.
 He is writing a banjo instruction book, tentatively titled "Bluegrass Banjo from All Sides," for Mel Bay publications.